 Dedicated to the Children of Tomorrow

 We must protect our forests for our children, grandchildren, and children yet to be born.
-We must protect the forests for those who cannot speak for themselves, such as the birds, animals, fish and trees.
+We must protect the forests for those who cannot speak for themselves, such as the birds, animals, fish, and trees.

-The Village of Williams Bay purchased this 231 acre property in 1989 and at that time, we vowed that we would not come back to the taxpayers support.
+The Village of Williams Bay purchased this 231 acre property in 1989 and, at that time, we vowed that we would not come back to the taxpayers support.
 We would seek donations for all work that would be done to restore this beautiful natural area on Geneva Lake.
 Over the past 25 years, we have lived up to that promise.

 Over the years, some of our accomplishments include:

-- Restored sixty-five acres meadowland
+- Restoring sixty-five acres meadowland

 - Construction of a four story viewing tower

-- Installed XXXX feet of boardwalk
+- Installing several sections of boardwalk

 - Clearing invasive weed species in order to allow the growth of native flowers